ITjori/Image_Detection/README.md

 -Used image Tensors for loading images and making predictions in Javascript and TensorFlow.js.

--Wrote code to take a picture, pre-process it correctly and pass it to the AI model for inference.
+-Wrote code to capture an image from the webcam, convert it into a suitable format, and send it to the AI model for inference.

 -Prediction results with associated confidence scores were rendered on the webpage.
+Imported the Teachable Machine model hosted online, including model.json and metadata.json files.

 **Step 3: Building and Linking the Database**